About Our Grantmaking

 NJHI: Next Generation Community Leaders will support communities in preparing the next generation of civic and community leaders by leveraging the strengths of youth to build healthier communities.
 This program will support communities in preparing the next generation of civic and community leaders by providing them with the resources and technical assistance they need to focus the time, talent, and energy of youth, while also providing each youth with an opportunity to make meaningful change in their communities through summer employment on a self-designed, community-focused project.

 Through this initiative, NJHI will support up to 10 organizations in engaging teams of 10-15 youth to effect long-term change in their communities.
 Each selected grantee will receive a grant of up to $200,000 in total over three years.
 The application deadline for NJHI: Next Generation Community Leaders has passed.
-Awards will be announced later in the Spring.
+Awards will be announced July 1.
 Applicants can view a copy of their previously submitted proposals by logging into their existing profiles on MyRWJF, the online application system for the NJHI program.

 Watch this video about the successful youth leadership project in Bridgeton, NJ during the summer of 2016:

 Since 1986, New Jersey Health Initiatives has supported innovations and conversations across the state with a vision of achieving health equity for all New Jerseyans.
 Our active initiatives include: